michaeldorman/michaeldorman.github.io/cv.md

 2014
-:    Writing the book 'Learning R for Geospatial Analysis', published by Packt and available on <a href = "http://www.amazon.com/Learning-Geospatial-Analysis-Michael-Dorman/dp/1783984368">Amazon</a>
+:    Writing the book 'Learning R for Geospatial Analysis', published by Packt and available on <a href="http://www.amazon.com/Learning-Geospatial-Analysis-Michael-Dorman/dp/1783984368">Amazon</a>

 March 2013 - August 2013, March 2015 - August 2015
-:    Lecturer, "Introduction to Programming for Spatial Data Analysis", Ben-Gurion University <a href = "http://www.geog.bgu.ac.il/fastSite/coursesFiles/tamag/12810043.pdf">[Syllabus]</a>
+:    Lecturer, "Introduction to Programming for Spatial Data Analysis", Ben-Gurion University <a href="http://www.geog.bgu.ac.il/fastSite/coursesFiles/tamag/12810043.pdf">[Syllabus]</a>

 August 2011
 :    Organization of "Soil Degradation and Geo-Informatics" conference at Ben-Gurion University